-- 1 Using a mask tool, select the area of the image that you want to keep in focus. - 2 Click Effects ▶ Blur ▶ Bokeh blur. - 3 In the Bokeh blur dialog box, perform a task from the following table.
+- 1 Using a mask tool, select the area of the image that you want to keep in focus. - 2 Click Effects ▶ Blur ▶ Bokeh blur.
+This applies the effect destructively.
+To apply the effect non-destructively, click Window Inspectors Effects, then click the Add effect button ${f{X}}$, and choose Blur \blacktriangleright Bokeh blur. - 3 Perform a task from the following table.